gjpstrain/contrast_and_scatterplots/README.md

 Knitting the manuscript may take some time depending on the performance of your computer.

+### Other Files

+ - `item_preparation`: folder containing scripts to generate all experimental items, practice items, and visual masks for each experiment
+ - `plot_examples`: folder containing examples of experimental items for each experiment

 ## Experiment Code and Materials

  - Experiment 1: https://gitlab.pavlovia.org/Strain/exp_uniform_adjustments